 If your family member died in a motorcycle crash, you may be able to recover compensation for medical bills, lost income, and other damages by filing a claim.
 If your loved one had Personal Injury Protection insurance, you may have grounds for a claim even if he or she was at-fault for the collision.

 Unfortunately, profit-minded insurance companies will look for any possible excuse to deny or undervalue claims.
-If you intend to file a claim after the accidental death of a family member, turn to Laborde Earles Law Firm for legal guidance.
+If you intend to file a claim after the accidental death of a family member, turn to Laborde Earles Injury Lawyers for legal guidance.

 Our award-winning attorneys have recovered more than $200 million for clients in successful settlements and verdicts.
 Call 800-522-6733 to schedule a free initial consultation with an injury attorney in Baton Rouge.